MEG’s Approach to Repatriations

 Repatriation Resource

-We have created a free, open access resource for museum professionals, originating communities, research institutions, and anyone interested in museums and repatriation.
+MEG has created a free, open-access resource for museum professionals, originating communities, research institutions, and anyone interested in museums and repatriation.

-We are currently updating the resource and will provide a link here once the changes are complete.
+We are currently updating the online resource and will provide a link here once the new version is available.

 Join MEG